appserver-io/appserver/_drafts/building-webapps-using-angular-and-appserver-io.md

 <br/>
-## That's it!
+## Done!

-We hope you enjoyed this tutorial and it helps you to have a quick overview how easy it is to create a RESTful service backend by using great features like **Servlets**, **Dependency-Injection**, **AOP** and **Annotated-Validation** the appserver provides out of the box.
-Even there is no need using a specific framework as the **appserver** is not only a powerful PHP infrastructure, but also a fully featured enterprise solution for PHP.
+We hope you enjoyed this tutorial, and it helps for a quick overview how easy it is to create a RESTful service backend by using great features like **Servlets**, **Dependency-Injection**, **AOP** and **Annotated-Validation** that appserver provides out of the box.
+Even when there is no need to use a specific framework as the **appserver** is not only a powerful PHP infrastructure, but also a fully featured enterprise solution for PHP.

-Any feedback is appreciated so do not hesitate to share your experiences or any problems you encounter with us.
+Every feedback is appreciated so please do not hesitate to share experiences or any issue you may encounter with us.
 Cheers! :)